 How to Save on Dining at The Three Broomsticks

-We have gone to the Three Broomsticks as a couple and with groups, so we have worked out how to eat here on a budget.
-First, the Great Feast is definitely too much food for a couple to devour, so we recommend going with the Chicken & Ribs Platter ($16.99) and splitting it.
+For Couples/Groups of 2: First, the Great Feast is definitely too much food for a couple to devour, so we recommend going with the Chicken & Ribs Platter ($16.99) and splitting it.
 One of us usually eats the chicken, while the other eats the ribs and we equally split the corn and potatoes.
 It’s perfect for lunch and won’t leave you feeling so stuffed that you can’t ride any of the roller coasters.
+Another option is to choose two kid’s meals.

-If you have 4+ in your group, the Great Feast is honestly the better deal.
+For Groups of 4+: The Great Feast is honestly the better deal.
 The additional servings at $15.99 per person (after 4 people) is a bit pricier, but they are optional.
 We had a group of 5 eat the standard platter for 4 and were just fine.
-It also may be cheaper to get another meal (or sides) instead of paying the additional serving charge, as a Smoked Turkey Leg, Rotisserie Smoked Chicken Platter, and Beef Pasties with Garden Salad are all a little cheaper than the additional serving cost (and don’t forget the savings from kid’s meals as well).
-You can always tack on that extra meal (or extra sides) and still split everything amongst your group.
+It also may be cheaper to get another meal (or sides) instead of paying the additional serving charge, as a Smoked Turkey Leg, Rotisserie Smoked Chicken Platter, and Beef Pasties with Garden Salad are all a little cheaper than the additional serving cost.
+Another alternative is to order an extra side or a kid’s meal instead of paying the costly additional servings charge.
+You can always tack on that extra meal (or extra sides) and still split everything among your group.

-If you don’t want to pay for any drinks at the Three Broomsticks (or other park restaurants), we suggest bringing your own water bottle to refill throughout the day or purchasing Universal’s refillable souvenir cups ($16.99) that allow unlimited Coca-Cola freestyle beverages at participating locations around the park.
+Drinks: If you don’t want to pay for any drinks at the Three Broomsticks (or other park restaurants), we suggest bringing your own refillable water bottle to refill throughout the day or by purchasing Universal’s refillable souvenir cups ($16.99) that allow unlimited Coca-Cola freestyle beverages at participating locations around the park.
+Just refill those before heading into the Three Broomsticks.
+Regular tap water at the restaurant is free.

 For the $34.99 dining plan, you get the unlimited Coca-Cola freestyle cup instead of the single drink credit, plus the QS meal and 1 snack.
 These plans can be used at any of their parks or on CityWalk (select locations).
 Be sure to grab a park map or use the park app to find exact locations that dining plans can be used at.

-*Snack items are considered as popcorn, ice cream, frozen beverages, Butterbeer, churros, Cinnabon, etc. from food carts or QS locations.
+*Snack items are considered as popcorn, ice cream, frozen beverages, Butterbeer, churros, Cinnabon, etc. from food carts or Quick Service locations.

 Simply put, theme park food and drinks can be pricey, but the Three Broomsticks is one of our favorite places to go – not only as fans of the Harry Potter series, but because the selection and taste.
-As a disclaimer, we haven’t tried the breakfast at the Three Broomsticks because it seems to be a bit pricier for what you get. $18 for some porridge or croissants with jam – no thank you, but that price for the English or American breakfast is a bit more reasonable.
-For lunch and dinner, however, you can definitely find something for everyone and the meals are very fulfilling.
+We prefer lunch/dinner here, as we have had a poor experience at breakfast (cold food – it is less busy however!).

-As far as how busy this restaurant gets, we recommend eating outside of standard dining times (around noon or 6-8pm).
+As far as how busy this restaurant gets, we recommend eating outside of standard dining times – avoid around noon or 6-8pm.
 During the summer, spring break, or holidays, expect lines to be much longer than normal no matter what time you go, but the best times to go during the busiest seasons is when they first start serving lunch (usually around 11am) or at the end of the day prior to closing.

 If you enjoy this article & would like to see more about Universal, Disney, or various places in Florida, head over to our blog homepage – and don’t forget to check out our links below to find us on Instagram and Pinterest.